jijihohococo/ichi-validation/README.md

 ```

-If the data is number, it is aimed to validate this number is greater than the declared number or not.
+If the data is number, it is aimed to validate this number is greater than the declared minimum number or not.

 ```php